See if you qualify

 Multidistrict litigation simply speeds the process of hearing multiple lawsuits based on the same complaint or questions.
-So far, no class action lawsuits have been filed involving hernia mesh implants and these are the first suits to be lumped together in court.
-Along with Atrium Medical and Ethicon, there are other manufacturers facing suits regarding their hernia mesh implants as well.
+So far, no class actions have been filed involving hernia mesh implants and these are the first suits to be lumped together in court.
+Along with Atrium and Ethicon, there are other manufacturers facing suits regarding their hernia mesh implants as well.

 One of the first hernia mesh implants to be recalled was C.R.
 Bard’s Kugel hernia mesh patches.
 It was approved in the 1990s and it was implanted over a million times.
 Unlike other hernia mesh implants, it contained a ring which would break after implantation and cause bowel and other organ perforations.

 However, it was also made from polypropylene, which caused its share of complications as well.
 The ring was implanted in the mesh, which once implanted started to break down and, as it did, it began to shrink.
 The polypropylene would shrink smaller than the size of the ring, exposing it and causing it to buckle or break and perforate bowels or other organs.